icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

 </style>

 1. **Initial CPU implementation and HLS Kernel**
+    1. You must have the old SD card image you used for HW4.
+Just like we did in HW4, boot the Ultra96, connect your local machine and the Ultra96, and then copy files in unders the `hw5/hls/` to your Ultra96.
-    1. Find the latency of the matrix multiplier (mmult kernel) using `stopwatch` class in `hw5/hls/Testbench.cpp`.
+       Find the latency of the matrix multiplier (mmult kernel) using `stopwatch` class in `hw5/hls/Testbench.cpp`.
 Use `-O3` and report it in ms. This is our baseline.
 (1 line)
+    1. Now move to Detkin/Ketter Linux machine(or your local machine if you installed Vitis).
-    1. We will now simulate the matrix multiplier in Vitis HLS.
+       We will now simulate the matrix multiplier in Vitis HLS.
-        - First, cd to the HW5 directory and source settings to be able to run vitis_hls.
+        - First, cd to the HW5 directory that you git cloned, and source settings to be able to run vitis_hls.
           `source sourceMe.sh`.
           If you work locally, source `settings64.sh` in vitis installation directory.
         - Start Vitis HLS by `vitis_hls &` in the terminal.
 You should now see the IDE.